OCSEA Free College benefit FAQ

 To be eligible for the scholarship, students who are OCSEA members for the state of Ohio collective bargaining unit and have access to funds through the Union Education Trust must use those funds first.
 All eligible members and family members interested interested in becoming a student must apply for federal financial aid and use any grants to pay the tuition.

 Any remaining balance for tuition, fees, or books at EGCC will be covered by the OCSEA Free College scholarship.
 This ensures that no student has to pay out-of-pocket for any tuition, fees or textbooks—a cost savings of thousands of dollars!
+Note that the Free College Benefit does not cover the costs for graduation, licensure, background checks, or transcript requests as those are generally charged by a 3rd party and not the school.
+Education related expenses such as computers and study materials are not covered either.

 Why is OCSEA offering this benefit?